marklisi1/marklisi1.github.io/_pages/about.md

 [Take a look at some of the projects I've worked on recently!](https://marklisi1.github.io/portfolio/)

-I'm currently looking for a Data Scientist, ML Engineer, or SWE position where I can use my technical skills to make a tangible difference in the world.
-Please don't hesitate to reach out if you feel that I could be useful on your team.
+I'm currently working as a Data Scientist at [EVident Battery](https://batteryevidence.com/), a New Haven-based startup developing diagnostic tools for EVs powered by machine learning.
+Please feel free to reach out if you'd like to connect!